ToniaKowalczyk/wca-documents/wca-regulations-2013.md

 - 3j) Puzzles must be clean, and must not have any markings, elevated pieces, damage, or other differences that distinguish any piece from a similar piece.
     - 3j1) Puzzles are permitted to have reasonable wear, at the discretion of the WCA Delegate.
 - 3k) Puzzles must be approved by the WCA Delegate before use in the competition.
-- 3l) A cube puzzle may have a logo, but it must have at most one logo.
-For the Rubik's Cube or bigger cube puzzles the logo must be placed on one of the centre pieces.
+- 3l) A puzzle must have exactly zero or one logos.
+For a puzzle with a logo, it must be located on one of the centre pieces.
+    - 3l1) All logos must not be physically detachable from the sticker or tile it is on.
-    - 3l1) Colourless engravings (max.
+    - 3l2) Colourless engravings (max.
 1 per face) are not considered logos.
+    - 3l3) Exception: Two logos are permitted on the Square-1, as long as they are both located on the equatorial parts of the right and left faces.
+    - 3l4) Exception: No logos are permitted on the 2x2x2 cube, Pyraminx, and Clock.
 - 3m) All brands of puzzles and puzzle parts are permitted, as long as the puzzles comply with all WCA Regulations.